chuckgrigsby0/ml_dollar_stores_and_food_access_rep_ajae/README.md

 bash Code/Analysis/sbatch_bootstrap_all_output.sh
 ```

+This produces bootstrapped estimates of analyses evaluating model fit on pre-treatment data, average cross-validation errros and treatment effects with respect to time from treatment,
+and variation of treatment effects across socio-demographic and geographic characteristics, baseline grocery store counts, and presence of dollar store policies.

+**Configuration Notes:**
+- Memory requirements: We set `--mem=20gb` in rural and urban models to ensure that all data and analyses could be run without errors.
+- Set `--export=model_geography` to specify Urban or Rural models
+- Same email and account configuration training.

-**Note** Individual analyses can be run separately, but `sbatch_bootstrap_all_output.sh` contains all analyses in a single script.
+**Note** Individual analyses can be run separately, but `sbatch_bootstrap_all_output.sh` runs all analyses in a single script.

-#### Generate Tables
+#### Tables
 Tables are created using scripts in directories with the `Tables_*` prefix.
 These generate output in both `.csv` and `.tex` formats for main and supplementary analyses.

-#### Generate Figures
+#### Figures

-With the appropriate directories created to save the output figures, the following bash scripts can be used to generate all figures presented in the main analyses at once.
+The following bash script can be run to generate all figures presented in the main analyses and parts of the appendinx.

 ```bash
 bash Code/Analysis/sbatch_figures.sh
 ```

+**Configuration Notes:**
+- Memory requirements: We set `--mem=20gb` to ensure that all figures are created without errors.
+- Script creates figures for urban and rural model results.
+- Directories for figures should be created prior to running script.

 Alternatively individual figures can be created by running the code found in each of the `Figures_*` directories.

-### Step 4: Supplementary Analysis with Superettes
+### Step 4: Supplementary Analyses with Superettes

 For the supplementary analysis using the modified low-access indicator that includes superettes: